Sahibdeep26/COMP-340_A-Shell-Program/README.md

 Overview:
-I created a basic shell program which has the ability to execute commands which are entered by a user in q Linux terminal.
+I created a basic shell program which has the ability to execute commands which are entered by a user in a Linux terminal.

 The basic information of this program is:
 •	char input  is used to store tokens